Machine learning of the Ising model on a spherical Fibonacci lattice: Ferromagnetic Ising model on a spherical Fibonacci lattice

 At low temperatures, it is evident that all sites have the same spin orientation.
 As the temperature starts to increase, thermal fluctuations may cause spins at certain sites to reverse direction.
 In the top panel of Fig.\ref{lowtem}, we plot the stable spin configuration at a relatively low temperature of $T/J=2.0$, where up and down spins are represented by white and black pixels, respectively.
 It is observed that some spins are flipped (black points), while the majority of the regions remain predominantly occupied by up spins (white points).
 Clearly, the system is in the ordered phase.
 At a very high temperature of $T/J=8.0$, a significant number of spins are flipped due to thermal fluctuations.
 As a result, the numbers of up and down spin sites become roughly comparable.
 The system is now in the disordered phase, and the corresponding spin configuration is shown in the bottom panel of Fig. \ref{lowtem}.

 Note that the Fibonacci lattice is inhomogeneous, with varying probabilities of spin flips at different sites, which is crucial for understanding stable spin patterns.
 For instance, a site with three neighbors incurs an energy cost of $6J$ to flip its spin, while a site with five neighbors incurs a cost of $10J$.
 Consequently, the probability of a spin-flip is relatively higher for the site with three neighbors.
 In the left subpanel of the top row in Fig.\ref{Flippro}, we present a view of the Fibonacci lattice from a particular direction at $T/J=2.0$.
 It is evident that among the sites where the spin is flipped, at least 6 out of 76 sites have three neighbors.
 In contrast, only 11 out of 850 sites with four neighbors exhibit spin flips.
 This indicates that the proportion of spin flips is relatively significant for sites with three neighbors.
 We also statistically calculate the average spin-flip probabilities $P_3$, $P_4$ and $P_5$ for sites with 3, 4 and 5 neighbours, respectively, across different stable spin configurations at various temperatures.
 The results are illustrated in the bottom panel of Fig.\ref{Flippro}, with black squares representing $P_3$, red disks representing $P_4$, and blue triangles representing $P_5$.
 To better illustrate the temperature-dependent changes in the relative spin-flip probabilities for different neighboring sites, we display the ranking of $P_3$, $P_4$ and $P_5$ as a function of temperature in the right subpanel of the top row in Fig.\ref{Flippro}, with black, red and blue squares representing $P_3$, $P_4$, and $P_5$ respectively.
 The numbers on the left, ranging from 1 to 3, indicate the relative ranking of the values rather than their specific numerical values.
-Specifically, we perform ten simulations at each temperature.
-For each simulation, we count the number of spin flips occurring at the sites with 3, 4, and 5 neighbours in a stable spin configuration.
-We then compute the ratio of these flips to the total number of sites for each type to obtain the flip ratio.
-Finally, we average the results from the ten simulations at each temperature.
-At low temperatures, $P_3>P_4>P_5$, reflecting that sites with fewer neighbors are more prone to spin flips.
-As the temperature increases to $T/J\gtrsim 2.34$, thermal fluctuations become more significant relative to the energy cost of spin flips, leading to a disruption in the ordering of $P_3$, $P_4$ and $P_5$.
-The inset of the bottom panel displays that $P_4>P_5>P_3$ at $T/J=2.34$.
-This effect has a significant impact on the phase transition temperature, as will be demonstrated later.